Trading Card Spotlight - Norman Caruso

-Favorite multiplayer game - PUBG or Super Smash Bros
+My favorite multiplayer game is PUBG (PlayerUnknown's Battleground) or Super Smash Bros.

 If you can design your own game, what would it be about and who would be the main character?

-I have a HUGE amount of respect for people who make games, because it seems really difficult!
-I'm not sure what I would make...either a platformer or an FPS since I play those the most.
+I have a huge amount of respect for people who make games, because it seems really difficult!
+I'm not sure what I would make.
+It would be either a platformer or an FPS (first-person shooter) since I play those the most.

 Where do you see Video Gaming in the next 20 years?